-According to the general perspective of International Law of Human Rights, disadvantaged groups are the people who are denied free access to the guaranteed rights.
+According to the general perspective of International Law of Human Rights, disadvantaged groups are the people who are denied free access to the guaranteed rights in their free exercise.

 Based on the socio, economic, cultural perspectives, the classification of these groups vary from country to country.
 In general, women, children, socially, economically, culturally deprived sections, disabled, minorities etc. form part of disadvantaged groups.
-Poverty is the main contributing factor towards degradation of the status of these people that are classified as disadvantaged groups.1
+Poverty is the main contributing factor towards degradation of the status of these people that are classified as disadvantaged groups.

 The above definitions are only illustrative in nature.
-Despite the commitment of international law of human rights towards the promotion and protection of rights of these groups, there is no agreed standard definition, concept, or standard classification of list of people who are to be classified as vulnerable and disadvantaged groups.
+Despite the commitment of International Law of Human Rights towards the promotion and protection of rights of these groups, there is no agreed standard definition, concept, or standard classification of list of people who are to be classified as vulnerable and disadvantaged groups.

-2 Concept of vulnerable and disadvantaged groups
+2. Concept of vulnerable and Disadvantaged Groups